disneystreaming/neutrino/README.md

 **There is only one limitation** --- all the modules creating the dependency graph have to be serializable (the base class `SparkModule` has already implemented the `java.io.Serializable`), which is rather easy to handle.
 For the above example, the only thing that needs to be serialized is `DbConfig`.

 ## Advanced usage for automatic serialization handling
-The auto-generated serializable wrapper assumes the binding type is an interface (or trait for scala).
+The auto-generated serializable proxy assumes the binding type is an interface (or trait for scala).
 If it is not the case, like some concrete or final class, the neutrino framework provides a way to get a serializable `SerializableProvider[T]` instance which contains the creation method of the target object, and this provider object can be used to pass around JVMs.

 (Note: in native Guice API, we can also get a provider `Provider[T]` for the instance, but the provider is not serializable)